urdaalex/pulse-go/README.md

 This is a command line interface for consuming mozilla pulse messages, written in go.

-The go documentation is available at http://godoc.org/github.com/petemoore/pulse-go

-To get help, call pulse-go with --help option:
+The best way to see how to use this command line tool, is to run it with the --help option:

 ```
 pmoore@home:~ $ pulse-go --help